Kingsley Ng

 Kingsley Ng is an interdisciplinary artist working primarily on conceptual, site-specific and community-oriented projects.
+His work has been presented internationally, including at the 2026 Venice Biennale, where he represented Hong Kong in the International Art Exhibition of La Biennale di Venezia.
 Ng crafts relationship between the work and its context through media and formats including interactive installation, public workshop, sound, spatial design and experiential design.

 Education

 Jean-Luc Godard, André S. Labarthe, Alain Fleischer and Kingsley Ng at Le Fresnoy - National Studio.

 Ng first received a BFA degree in New Media Art from the Ryerson University in Canada.
 He received a Master of Science in Advanced Sustainable Design from University of Edinburgh in the UK.
 He was accepted to a two-year training programme at Le Fresnoy – National Studio of Contemporary Arts in France, where he obtained his Post-graduate Diploma with les felicitation du jury à l'unanimité.
 At Le Fresnoy, he studied under the guidance of renowned artists such as Andrea Cera, Bruno Dumont, Alain Fleischer, Gary Hill, Antoni Muntadas, Atau Tanaka and Charles Sandison.